 How amazing would it be if you could transform data like the flick of a switch?

 This workbench loads a spreadsheet.
 This is called a reader.

-With the transformer, it takes those coordinates and converts to a shapefile.
+The transformer takes those coordinates and converts them to a shapefile.
 The last process is the writer for the output workspace.